Epidemiology Tools

 Database of Occupational and Environmental Cases

 The AOEC has been developing a computer record of standardized format patient profiles.
 These are episodes of disease induced by environmental or occupational circumstances, and which have been reported in a without the identity of the patient or employer by the AOEC member clinics.
 This resource allows identification of clinical participants in research trials, helps to identify patients for public education and even makes some measures of public health impact available.
 To a lesser degree, it will also act as a repository for unusual and interesting but "negative" cases for clinicians to recognize as-yet unprecedented patterns of toxic, allergic or infectious illness related to environmental exposures.
-This is summarized periodically, but we have only a description of the report (broken link) available online for now.
-To make inquiries regarding information in the database (or to offer to refer a patient for inclusion), call the AOEC office, (202) 347-4976, or to the staff at the AOEC Washington office .
+This is summarized periodically, but we have only a description available online as a pdf for now.
+To make inquiries regarding information in the database (or to offer to refer a patient for inclusion), call the AOEC office (202) 347-4976, or to the staff at the AOEC Washington office.

 Comprehensive Occupational & Environmental Exposure Database